palantir/sls-packaging/readme.md

 ### Container Images

-You can specify container images that your product requires using the `artifacts` declaration on the `distribution` extension.
-For example, if a container could be pulled from `registry.example.io/foo/bar:v1.3.0`, you could add the following to the `distribution` extension:
+You can specify container images that your product requires using the `artifact` declaration on the `distribution` extension.
+For example, if a container could be pulled from `registry.example.io/foo/bar:v1.3.0`, you could add the following to the `distribution` extension.
+The entry should contain the URI for the artifact in the `uri` field and should always contain `'oci'` (the only currently supported type) in the `type` field:

 ```gradle
 distribution {